Joe Bruechner

 01

-Linear already has a Claude.ai chatbot integration, but the API itself was just not what I was looking for.
-I wanted the full standard of Claude Code examining my codebase: reading files, understanding context, running tests, and proposing changes based on actual code analysis — not just conversation.
+Linear already has a Claude.ai chatbot integration, but the API just wasn't what I was after.
+I wanted the full Claude Code experience pointed at my codebase: reading files, understanding context, running tests, proposing changes based on the actual code.
+Not just a conversation.

 There is a Linear integration for Claude Code, but it only works one direction.
 You can trigger it from Claude desktop or web to update Linear, but you can't @mention it from Linear to start a Claude Code session.
 That's backwards for how I actually work.

-Existing bidirectional solutions cost $50 to $200 per month for what amounts to a webhook wrapper.
-I already had a Claude subscription for Claude Code access and the technical infrastructure to self-host.
+The existing two-way solutions cost $50 to $200 a month for what's basically a webhook wrapper.
+I already had a Claude subscription for Claude Code and the infrastructure to self-host.

 The problem was architectural: Claude Code runs as a CLI tool, not an API service.
 There's no native webhook support for Linear to trigger it, no documented pattern for programmatic access.